Table of contents

 The effect will be evaluated based on the perspective of a reasonable person with similar identities and circumstances in the position of a claimant.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to prove a hostile environment, particularly if the harassment is physical.
 A single or isolated incident of sexual or gender-based harassment may create a hostile environment if the incident is sufficiently severe.

-- Sexual or Gender-Based Stalking (including cyber/on-line activity) – is a course of conduct (more than one behavior) targeted at an individual by an individual or group using various forms of contact to pursue, harass, or to make unwelcome contact with another person in an unsolicited fashion that would cause a reasonable person with similar identities and circumstances to feel harassed or afraid, or cause fear for or by a third party.
+- Sexual or Gender-Based Stalking (including via electronic means or on-line activity) – is a course of conduct (more than one behavior) targeted at an individual by an individual or group using various forms of contact to pursue, harass, or to make unwelcome contact with another person in an unsolicited fashion that would cause a reasonable person with similar identities and circumstances to feel harassed or afraid, or cause fear for or by a third party.
 (Oregon Law regarding Stalking)

 - Interpersonal Violence (including Dating and Domestic Partner Violence) – is harm or threat of harm by a current or former partner or spouse, or a person who is or has been in a social relationship of a romantic or intimate nature.
 The harm or threat of harm can involve physical, sexual, psychological, economic, emotional, or other aspects.